The Ink and the Appetizer: Navigating the Culinary Maze Post-Tattoo

 Caffeine can thin the blood and dehydrate the skin, so it’s best to limit intake for the first few days.

-3. What’s the best food to eat for faster tattoo curing or mending?
+3. What’s the best food to eat for faster tattoo healing?

 4. Will eating spicy food really mess up my tattoo?

-Spicy foods can increase inflammation and sweating, which can slow curing or mending and cause irritation.
+Spicy foods can increase inflammation and sweating, which can slow healing and cause irritation.
 Play it safe and hold off for a bit.

 5. When can I go back to my normal diet?